-QR codes are everywhere: menus, packaging, billboards, tickets, Pix payments.
-This ubiquity has transformed the small black and white square into a critical link between physical and digital worlds.
+QR codes are everywhere: menus, packaging, billboards, tickets, digital payments.
+This ubiquity has transformed the small black and white square into a critical link between the physical and digital worlds.
 But with popularity came a serious problem: criminals realized they can exploit user trust to execute sophisticated scams.

 QR code security is no longer a niche technical concern.
-It has become an operational requirement for any company using codes in campaigns, payments, or customer service.
+It has become an operational requirement for any company using codes in QR code marketing, payments, or customer service.
 A single compromised code can destroy a brand's reputation in hours.
+Consumers can now get paid for their attention when engaging with secure, verified QR experiences.

 This guide explains the real risks, presents proven protection practices, and shows how to create QR codes that protect both the brand and the end consumer.